 It’s the largest consumer financial protection settlement in US history.

-The agreement settles state and federal investigations finding that the country’s five largest mortgage servicers routinely signed foreclosure related documents outside the presence of a notary public and without really knowing whether the facts they contained were correct.
+The agreement settled state and federal investigations finding that the country’s five largest mortgage servicers routinely signed foreclosure related documents outside the presence of a notary public and without really knowing whether the facts they contained were correct.
 Both of these practices violate the law.

 The settlement provides benefits to borrowers in the signing states whose loans are owned by the settling banks as well as to many of the borrowers whose loans they service.
-Borrowers from Oklahoma will not be eligible for any of the relief directly to homeowners because Oklahoma elected not to join the settlement.
+Borrowers from Oklahoma were not eligible for any of the relief directly to homeowners because Oklahoma elected not to join the settlement.

 KEY PROVISIONS OF THE SETTLEMENT

 Aid to borrowers who are current, but whose mortgages exceed their home’s value

 Payments to borrowers who lost their homes to foreclosure You can contact the National Mortgage Settlement Administrator toll-free at 1-866-430-8358 with questions.

 Immediate payments to signing states to help fund consumer protection and state foreclosure protection efforts.